nikkkhilll21/Gisma-Business-Project-Sem2/readme.md

 ---

-## 👤 Author
+##  Author

 **Nikhil Kumar**
-MSc Data Science & Artificial Intelligence
+MSc Data Science, Artificial Intelligence and Digital Business Gisma Univeristy of Applied Sciences
 Aspiring AI Engineer

 ---

-## 📜 License
+## License

 This project is for **educational and portfolio purposes**.
 You are free to modify and extend it.

 ---

-✨ *If you found this project useful, consider starring the repository or building on top of it!*
+*If you found this project useful, consider starring the repository or building on top of it!*